 No Special Equipment Needed

 You don’t need fancy equipment to get started.
-Jogging, dancing, or cycling are great options that don’t cost much.
+Jogging, dancing, or cycling does not cost much.
 Just a pair of shoes or a place to move is enough.

 Aerobic fitness training is flexible and easy to start.
-It helps you stay active and healthy without feeling overwhelmed.
+It can help you stay active and healthy without feeling overwhelmed.
 So, why not begin today?
 Your body and mind will appreciate it.

 FAQ